showell/elm-py/README.md

 You should also check out [metaElm.py](https://github.com/showell/elm-py/blob/master/metaElm.py), which was Python code actually generated from Elm!
 (It wasn't using elm-in-elm, but it demonstrates a similar idea.)

+### Prior art

+I am not aware of any other attempts at Elm/Python interoperability.
+Let me know if I am missing anything!
+Googling for "Python Elm" turns up many results on the "Extreme Learning Machine".

+Obviously, many Elm concepts are well understood in (parts of ) the Python community.

+For example, folks have written libraries like pyrsistent to implement immutable data structures.
+Also, core Python has modules like `functools` and `itertools` for well over a decade, and they support functional programming concepts.

 ### Conclusion